AboubacarSow/CentalProject/README.md

 #### Cental's Logic
-Cental is a web application which with you can rent a car and has a panel for managing different operations like approving a renting request, adding, editing and deleting a car.
-These tasks are performed by Admin and Manager Users.
+𝐞𝐧𝐭𝐚𝐥 is a web application that allows users to rent cars and includes a panel for managing various operations, such as approving rental requests and adding, editing, or deleting cars.
+These tasks are performed by Admin and Manager users.

 #### Project's Structure
 The project is built using Repository & Unit Of Work Design Pattern and contains five (5) layers